felixgro/framez/README.md

 });
 ```

-Now, you can render an image gallery using the `[ggallery]` shortcode with the registered directory key:
+Now, you can render an image gallery using the `[framez]` shortcode with the registered directory key:

 ```
-[ggallery directory="directory1" perpage="20" startpage="0" loadmore="true"]
+[framez directory="directory1" perpage="20" startpage="0" loadmore="true"]
 ```
 > [!NOTE]
 > `directory` is the only required attribute on this shortcode, the others have defaults which are shown in the example above